The first indication of the common cold in a baby is often:

 - A congested or runny nose

-- Nasal discharge that may be clear at first but then usually becomes thicker and turns shades of yellow or green
+- Nasal discharge that may be clear at first but might thicken and turn yellow or green

-Other signs of a common cold may include:
+Other signs and symptoms of a common cold in a baby may include:

 - Decreased appetite